Manta Rays: Devil Ray

+Similar in body shape to giant manta rays, but smaller in size.
 Dark black above, white below.
 Pectoral fins ("wings") long and pointed.
 Two large cephalic fins (rostra) protruding from front of head.
 Mouth small, sub-terminal.
-Tail whip-like, as long as the length of body and with no spine.
+Tail whip-like, as long as the length of body and without a spine.

 Feeds mainly on planktonic crustaceans but may consume small schooling fishes.